FluxAugur/disciplesofcode/source/_posts/2014-03-24-a-ruby-primer-part-1-setting-up-your-development-environment.markdown

 In [Part 2]({{ root_url }}/2014/03/a-ruby-primer-part-2-using-the-ruby-interactive-shell-irb/) of this primer, you can explore using the Ruby Interactive Shell (IRB).

 In [Part 3]({{ root_url }}/2014/03/a-ruby-primer-part-3-ruby-scripts/) of this primer, you can learn how to run Ruby programs (scripts).

+In [Part 4]({{ root_url }}/2014/03/a-ruby-primer-part-4-outputting-and-inputting-data/) of this primer, you can learn how to output and input data, as well as how to do simple conversion of strings into integers and floats.